 The Construction and Building Maintenance Technology Program is divided into seven three-month quarters, which are delivered in a hybrid format.
-In the hybrid format, courses may include in-person (residential) and distance education (online) components.
+In the hybrid format, courses may be delivered residentially, online or via a combination of both modalities.

 Upon successful completion of all areas of this Program, graduates will be awarded an Associate of Occupational Studies Degree in Construction and Building Maintenance Technology.